pskelsey/4C-model/README.md

 A desktop app for performing climate change risk assessments in real crop locations in Great Britain.
 * Build your own risk model in a few easy clicks.
 * Choose a crop species distribution to apply it in, or generate your own.
-* Select a future time-period and month, and pick your greenhouse gas emissions scenario.
+* Select a climate variable, a future time-period and month, and pick your greenhouse gas emissions scenario.
 * Define the level of connectivity among crop locations, if desired.
 * Hit the run button, visualise your results, and save them to create your own graphics.